CripterHack/smart-git-commit/README.md

 1. Ensure Ollama is running: `ollama serve`
 2. Check that you have at least one model: `ollama list`
 3. Try specifying the host explicitly: `--ollama-host http://localhost:11434`
+4. Check for firewall or network issues if using a remote server

 ### Falling Back to Non-AI Mode